Compared to desktop, does it feel like your mobile checkout is seriously lagging behind in the conversion race?

 I can’t overstate how mobile is changing how we interact with our consumers, we have to embrace these changes.

 …if you’re like most ecommerce sites today, more than half your traffic is through mobile devices, but mobile conversion still lags desktop.
-Optimizing the mobile cart and checkout experience is more important than tweaking your desktop design.
+Optimizing the “>mobile shopping cart design and checkout experience is more important than tweaking your desktop design.

 To put it plainly, most checkout forms just downright suck!

 So let’s take a look at an ecommerce store that’s doing it right.
 We’ll use them as an example to uncover practical points that you can replicate on your own forms.

 Ecommerce Optimization Checklist of a 7+ Figure Online Store